thisprojects/main/README.md

 # main
 # Welcome to my GitHub repo!

-All project source code is in he src folder.
+All project source code is in the src folder.

 To install and serve an app locally: